The Medical Defence Union (MDU) surveyed 250 members and also found that:

 Dr Oliver Lord, medico-legal adviser at the MDU commented:

 "Most medical professionals are used to dealing with high pressure situations, stressful decisions and seriously ill patients, but the COVID-19 pandemic has magnified these challenges to an unprecedented level.

 "Many clinicians will be dealing with increased workloads or might be working in an unfamiliar field of practice.
 Added to that are the increased pressures of seeing symptomatic or seriously ill patients and the thought of the personal risks to themselves and their families.

 "The MDU’s new health and wellbeing e-learning course aims to help you recognise the warning signs in yourself and others, as well as the steps you can take to seek support."

 Find out more about the MDU’s health and wellbeing e-learning course.

-This guidance was correct at publication 19/05/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 19/05/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.